-Parking and operating a motor vehicle on the Fisher Campus is a privilege.
+Parking and operating a motor vehicle on the St. John Fisher University campus is a privilege.
 All vehicles on the Fisher campus must be registered with the Office of Safety and Security and display a valid parking permit or pass on the vehicle.

 Fisher will not be responsible for the loss of, damage to, or theft of any vehicle on SJF property.